krishna-kuila/Demo-repo/README.md

 # Description

-This i smy first learning repository.
+This is my first learning repository.